Sundays, July 7–August 4, 10:00 a.m.

 July 21 -“Why Religious Disaffection and Antipathy Are on the Rise”

 Join special guest, Dr. Josh Urich, for a discussion of the ways that critical, thoughtful interpretation of the New Testament can help to connect believers with those who are disaffected or even antagonistic toward Christian ideals and communities.
-Don’t miss this one!
+Listen to the recording here.

 July 28 – “Why Paul Matters”

 More than any other person, Paul’s writings and legacy have stood at the center of battles over Christian social ethics and organization.
-Learn how and why Paul’s writings have shaped and been shaped by these events and for a discussion about how to understand and wrestle with the apostle’s message in our own context at FUMC Austin.
+This week, we address how and why Paul’s message both shape and are shaped by those struggling to understand him, and we will discuss how to understand and wrestle with the apostle’s message in our own context, here at FUMC Austin.

 August 4 – “What Next?”